linkerd/linkerd2/rfc/tap-hardening.md

 The Kubernetes API will authenticate the requesting user and authorize the rights for the TapByResource API path via RBAC.
-The Tap extension apiserver will authenticate the proxied request from the Kubernetes apiserver and then authorize the request from the original user.
+The Tap extension apiserver will authenticate the proxied request from the Kubernetes apiserver and then execute the request.

 ## Data Plane

-The proxy's Tap server will begin requiring connections over TLS and authorizing requests made only from the Tap Service.
+The proxy's Tap server will begin requiring connections over TLS and authorizing requests made only from the Tap Controller.
 Changes will be required both on outbound and inbound tap requests.

 ### Outbound Tap Requests

-On outbound tap requests made by the Tap Service, requests will continue being made directly to the resource's Pod IP.
+On outbound tap requests made by the Tap Controller, requests will continue being made directly to the resource's Pod IP.
 A new header will be added to these requests that will require connecting to a specified server identity.
 The presence of this header will allow the proxy to make a TLS connection to the requested resource.
 It will also verify that the requested resource is in-fact the identity expected.

-In order to get the identity of requested resource(s), the Tap Service will make a request to the Kubernetes API for the expected identities of the resources' Pod IPs.
+In order to get the identity of requested resource(s), the Tap Controller will make a request to the Kubernetes API for the expected identities of the resources' Pod IPs.
 It will use those identities as header values in the tap requests.

 ### Inbound Tap Requests

 Inbound Tap requests are received by the Tap server running in the resource's proxy container.
-When proxies are injected, a new environment variable will be added that has the expected identity value of the Tap Service.
+When proxies are injected, a new environment variable will be added that has the expected identity value of the Tap Controller.
 The Tap server will begin authorizing clients--accepting requests from the expected Tap Service identity and rejecting all others.

-Once the Tap Service is making outbound requests with the the required identity header and the Tap server is able to validate incoming requests are made from the Tap Service, the Tap server will stop accepting plaintext connections.
+Once the Tap Controller is making outbound requests with the the required identity header and the Tap server is able to validate incoming requests are made from the Tap Controller, the Tap server will stop accepting plaintext connections.

 # Drawbacks